1940s Fashion – Women’s Dress and Style-

 In all countries involved in the conflict, fashion houses either closed, or worked for their governments.
 In Britain – Designer Norman Hartnell speedily produced designs which were mass producible – yet colorful and feminine.

 1940s Nylons !
 Though not commonly available when the war started, as there was a huge drive to ‘ hand in ‘ your nylon stockings to the authorities, so they could be used for the war effort.
 Everything from parachutes to the nose cones of bombs.
 Whilst American women at home went without, the US army issued American soldiers on their way to Europe with nylons to woo British and French women with.
 By all accounts it worked !
 When the war ended, the sale of nylon stockings went through the roof.
-The make do and mend philosophy had women on both sides of the Atlantic using cosmetic or painted stockings - seams included.
+Durng the austerity years of the war – the make do and mend era, the lack of nylons had women on both sides of the Atlantic resorting to leg cosmetics, painted stockings , also called liquid stockings .
+The drawing in of the all important seams being the difficult final touch!

 This charming film from our YouTube vintage fashion archive shows Veronica Lake demonstrating how a girl should tie up her hair in the factory.